La MaMa Experimental Theatre Club: Cultural ambassador

+Artistry

 The European tours influenced Stewart's own aesthetic: "I learned in 1965, that English is not the beginning and end of anything.
 Generally, it's the ending, it messes you up."
 She also said that, "I found the plays that were the most visual were the ones people liked."
 These realizations shifted Stewart's primary interest from the playwright to the director.
 In the 1970s, Stewart was interested in pairing playwrights and directors as a kind of theatrical matchmaker.
 She also had an interest in playwrights who directed and/or were solo performers.
 Stewart's 1970s shift in focus aligned with the concurrent historical "end" of the original Off-Off-Broadway movement.
 While La MaMa is the only Off-Off-Broadway theatre of the core four Off-Off-Broadway theatres that continues to function, La MaMa has evolved and adapted beyond Stewart's original focus on the playwright.